Skip to main content

 import-error

-An error related to the import machinery. e.g. failed to import a module.
+An error related to the import mechanism, such as when a module cannot be found.

 index-error

 Attempting to access a container with an incorrect index.
-This only occurs when pyre can statically verify that the index is incorrect.
+This only occurs when Pyrefly can statically verify that the index is incorrect, such as with a fixed-length tuple.

 internal-error